AtjonTV/Ace-Prompts/README.md

 In order to use the Prompts you must install Ollama, `Open WebUI` and the `gemma3` model.
 Then in `Open WebUI` go to `Workspace` > `Models` and click `Import Models` and select the prompt files you want.

+## Using Ace elsewhere

+You want to use Ace Prompts elsewhere?
+Thankfully that is VERY easy.

+1. Open the respective JSON file of the Prompt you want.
+2. Locate the `params` key followed by the `system` key, inside of the `{}` from `params`
+3. Copy the text from inside the quotes, from `"` up until the end `",` (excluding the quotes and comma)
+4. Paste the Prompt into the `System Prompt` text input of your respective LLM Chat solution.

 ## License

 Copyright 2025 Thomas Obernosterer